Family Communication Plan

 When Cell Service is Not Working

-In an emergency, the power can be lost, and phone and cell services can be disrupted.
+Power can be lost in an emergency, and phone and cell services can be disrupted.
 Preparing now can provide you with alternative methods to both communicate and stay informed during emergencies.

 Communication methods